skorbut/carrera-to-redis/README.md

 It's an endless loop requesting information from a carrera control unit connected via USB, serial port given by ENV Variable SERIAL_PORT and adding to the redis queue identified by ENV Variable REDIS_QUEUE.

+To connect a REDIS not running on the local machine or using a different port use the ENV Variable REDIS_URL to supply the Redis URL.

 ## Setup

 clone the repository